-Additionally, we have announced plan to offer consumer-to-consumer, or C2C, services and instant messaging, or IM, services in China.
-As we launch these and other new products and services, we will face competition from the existing leading providers of those services, which have longer histories and more established relationships with customers and users.
-If we cannot compete effectively against the existing leading providers of C2C, IM and other products and services that we launch in the future, we may not be able to develop a sufficiently large customer and user base for our services and eventually achieve profitability from those services, and as a result, our future results of operations and growth prospect could be materially and adversely affected.
+We launched trial (or beta) versions of Baidu Youa, our consumer-to-consumer, or C2C, service and Baidu Hi, our instant messaging, or IM, service in 2008.
+We face competition from C2C platforms such as Taobao, Paipai and Eachnet, and from IM service providers such as QQ and MSN Messenger.
+If we continue to invest in C2C, IM and other new services, but cannot compete effectively against the existing leading providers in those areas, we may not be able to develop a sufficiently large customer and user base for our new services and eventually achieve profitability from those services, and as a result, our future results of operations and growth prospect could be materially and adversely affected.
+Additionally, our Japanese search service faces substantial competition.
+See "- Risks Related to Our Business - Our recent expansion into the Japanese market may not be successful."